 I decided to step back from my son’s life

 The change was swift.
-My son’s tantrums trickled down to few.
-He stopped hiding in his room and resumed speaking in full sentences.
-I came to know and appreciate him as a maturing, young man – his wit, his charm, his intelligence.
+My son’s tantrums trickled down to a few.
+He stopped hiding in his room and resumed speaking in complete sentences.
+I came to know and appreciate him as a maturing young man — his wit, charm, and intelligence.
 With glee, I admit, we started liking each other again.
 Without my hovering, he sought me out for advice.
 I listened, offered my opinion, and then told him the final decision was his.
 He continued his work in school and sent in his college applications on time.

 You Might Also Want to Read: